-Note: If you travelled with DiscoverEU under the first 2018 application round, then you are not eligible to apply for this round.
+Note: If you travelled with DiscoverEU in the previous application rounds, then you are not eligible to apply for this round.

 Young people with special needs are welcome to participate in DiscoverEU.
 They will be helped with information and tips, and costs of special assistance might be covered.

 The online application will take place on the European Youth Portal from Thursday 2 May at 11.00 (UK time) to Thursday 16 May at 11.00 (UK time).